se.plan#

 \[Benefit\_cost\_ratio = Restoration\_value\_index / Restoration\_cost.\]

 The benefit-cost ratio in se.plan is approximate in several ways.
-In particular, se.plan does not value potential restoration benefits in monetary terms, and it does not calculate the discounted sum of benefits over a multi-year time period that extends into the future.
-Its cost estimates account for the future to a greater degree, however; see Cost data layers.
-As a final step, se.plan converts the benefit-cost ratio across all sites in the user’s area of interest to a scale from 1 (low) to 5 (high).
-It reports this value as the restoration suitability index on the map and dashboard.
+In particular, the tool does not value potential restoration benefits in monetary terms, and it does not calculate the discounted sum of benefits over a multi-year time period that extends into the future; however, se.plan’s cost estimates account for the future to a greater degree (see Cost data layers).
+As a final step, the tool converts the benefit–cost ratio across all sites in the user’s AOI to a scale from 1 (low) to 5 (high), reporting this value as the Restoration suitability index on the map and dashboard.

 As noted above, se.plan includes two indicators for benefits \(B_1\) (biodiversity conservation) and \(B_3\) (local livelihoods).
-For \(B_1\), the two indicators are the biodiversity intactness index and number of endangered species.
-Denote these two indicators by \(B_1a\) and \(B_1b\). se.plan converts each of these indicators to a 1-5 scale and then calculates the overall biodiversity benefit, \(B_1\), as their simple average:
+For \(B_1\), the two indicators are the Biodiversity intactness index and Number of endangered species (denote these two indicators by \(B_1a\) and \(B_1b\)).
+The tool converts each of these indicators to a 1–5 scale and then calculates the Overall biodiversity benefit, \(B_1\), as their simple average:

 \[B_1 = (B_1a + B_1b) / 2\]